When is it worth choosing a contactor?

 Dwa połączone magnetyczne styczniki na szynie

-Check out electrical contactors at the Onninen wholesaler
+Check electrical contactors at the Onninen wholesaler

 What is a contactor?